-Having Personal Accident insurance doesn't mean you can indulge in risky behaviour, especially when your claims can be voided under these circumstances.
+Having personal accident insurance doesn't mean you can indulge in risky behaviour, especially when your claims can be voided under these circumstances.

-Even if you bring your vehicle to a proper race track, note that most Personal Accident policies won’t cover you while you’re racing.
+Even if you bring your vehicle to a proper race track, note that most personal accident policies won’t cover you while you’re racing.

-Under the exclusions (see the terms and conditions of your policy), most insurers don’t cover activities involving a race, or even “speed and efficiency trials”.
-Note that there doesn’t have to be anyone else involved in the race – if you are trying to set a record by drift racing around a track, for example, any resulting injuries are at your own expense.
+Under the exclusions (see the terms and conditions of your policy), most insurers don’t cover activities involving a race, or even ‘speed and efficiency trials’.
+Note that there doesn’t have to be anyone else involved in the race; if you are trying to set a record by drift racing around a track, for example, any resulting injuries are at your own expense.

 This covers most forms of vehicles, from cars to motorcycles to vans.

-Getting HIV or AIDS is considered avoidable by most insurers; and if you check the terms of your Personal Accident policy, there’s almost always an exclusion clause for this.
+Getting HIV or AIDS is considered avoidable by most insurers; and if you check the terms of your personal accident policy, there’s almost always an exclusion clause for this.
 (The exception is occupational causes, which is meant to protect medical workers and caregivers.)

 Say you’re in a car accident, and you’re rushed to the hospital for surgery.
 During the surgery, something goes wrong and you develop an infection.

-Read This Next:
+Read These Next:

 Personal Accident Insurance Claims: A Simple 4-Step Guide